 Resources for Teachers and Parents

-Village Preservation offers elementary students an unparalleled opportunity to engage with New York City by exploring the culture and architecture of Greenwich Village in our three-session course: History and Historic Preservation.
+Village Preservation offers students an unparalleled opportunity to engage with New York City by exploring the history, culture, and architecture of Greenwich Village.
+We offer three curricula:

-Our two curricula, “Greenwich Village Past and Present” and “Immigration in the South Village,” include three interactive sessions led by qualified educators and align with New York State and City learning standards for Social Studies, English, Language Arts, and the Arts.
+All courses are led by qualified educators and align with New York State and City learning standards for Social Studies, English, Language Arts, and the Arts.
 Classes are a wonderful foundation for the study of the history and development of New York City.
-The program’s two choices focus on diverse themes and distinct areas of the Village, and are tailored to the needs of your individual class.
+We focus on diverse themes and distinct areas of the Village, and are tailored to the needs of your individual class, and can provide interactive lessons walking tours, and art projects.

 Distance Learning Videos